 #4 On How To Stop Deforestation – Take Good Care Of Your Technological Devices

 Your technological devices are probably a source of deforestation too.
 Why?
 Because building cell phones, tablets, laptops, or other tech devices means minerals such as lithium, copper or nickel need to be available and were previously extracted.
 The extraction and the chemical separation processes to get these minerals is very polluting and likely to take down existing trees to create new mining sites.
 Moreover, the tech industry is expected to be one of the fastest-growing industries for the next decades, driven by the constant demand for new tech devices.
 This means we’ll need more minerals and natural resources and consequently more mining sites.
 Altogether, the mining industry is expected to be the 2nd to grow the most until 2060, only behind the recycling industry.

 However, there’s something we can do.
 In a time when the use of smartphones is rising and new tech devices come out all the time, remember to take good care of yours until it breaks or stops working.
 Still, in case you decide to get updated and buy a new one, make sure the old one will still be used while it’s working.
-If you don’t know of anyone to give it or sell it to, try to sell it at Forall Phones.
-They’ll recondition it and make sure someone else will get the chance to use it.
+If you don’t know of anyone to give it or sell it to, try to sell it at stores that can recondition it and sell it afterward.
+This will allow someone else will get the chance to use it.